Tuesday, March 19, 2024

 Anyway, while DX'ing the MW band I noticed the "LW" being included in the Radio's badgeline at the top of the dial.
 Longwave....
 I hadn't tried it in a while.
 What could it hurt to tune the band again?

 I recalled how to switch the radio to Longwave, as I had enabled the band shortly after first getting the radio.
-As the AM band was already on and playing, I hit the 'AM' button, and voila!
+As the AM band was already on and playing, I hit the 'AM' button a second time, and voila!
 I was hearing hiss and static on Longwave.
 I figured, "What the heck.
 There's nothing on the band anymore, but why not check anyway?"

 Being the intrepid DXer that I am, I actually tuned the LW band from bottom to top.
 All I had was the internal loopstick in the radio.
 Most of the band was hiss.
 There was no AM station intermod -- that was really good.
 A lot of Longwave radios would have all sorts of local AM station images.
 Not so with the PL-398.